vishal-makwna/GamePanelX-V3-Remote/README.md

-THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED.
+THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED. it was a cool

 Unfortunately I lack the time to work on this anymore.
 It hurts/sucks to say that since this project has been a huge passion of mine since I started it.
 If someone is interested in taking the project over I may be open to that given the right skillset. -Ryan